sgnus-etp/NUS-GHCP-Enablement/README.md

 Imagine you are a computational researcher working on publishing your research findings.
 You have completed your research and now need to create a comprehensive markdown file that includes code snippets, figures, and tables.
 The process is tedious and time-consuming, and you need to ensure that the documentation is clear, consistent, and error-free.

 ##### Example Prompt:
-"Assume you are a computational researcher.
+`Assume you are a computational researcher.
 You are tasked with publishing your research findings by creating a markdown file.
 Do the following to create a markdown file:
 Document the research process and findings in a clear and comprehensive manner.
 Integrate code snippets, figures, and tables seamlessly into the markdown file.
 Ensure consistency and accuracy throughout the documentation.
-Proofread the final document to ensure it is polished and error-free."
+Proofread the final document to ensure it is polished and error-free.`

 https://github.com/user-attachments/assets/9ee73696-da5d-49ba-9959-abaec9c98809